camranhansen/ConferenceManager/phase1/README/readme.md

 much nicer method of enrolling in an event through a menu of options.

 #UML
-The UML documents are located in the UML package in phase1
+The UML documents are located in the UML folder in phase1.